nftstorage/nft.storage/packages/website/pages/docs/how-to/mint-solana.md

 You'll need to replace `<YOUR WALLET ADDRESS>` with the address of your solana wallet.

-You can also optionally set the `nftStorageKey` field to an NFT.Storage API key, which will cause the uploads to appear in your NFT.Storage account's file listing.
+If you want to use your personal NFT.Storage account to track and manage uploads associated with your account, you can also optionally set the `nftStorageKey` field to an NFT.Storage API key, which will cause the uploads to appear in your NFT.Storage account's file listing.
+You can create an API key in your Account page when you're logged in to [NFT.Storage](https://nft.storage/).

 If you do not provide an NFT.Storage API key, your Solana wallet key will be used to create a signature to authorize the upload, using the [metaplex-auth library][metaplex-auth-github].